Programmerryoki/Java-Sudoku/README.md

 To play the game, Open the SudokuApp.java and run it.

 ## To add Question
-Only add question to problems folder with the name "question #" where # is the number.
+Only add question to problems folder with the name "problem #" where # is the number.
 The question has to be added with space between each column and new line between each row.